edelstone/tints-and-shades/README.md

 3. **G:** `51 x .9 = 45.9`, rounded to 46
 4. **B:** `153 x .9 = 137.7`, rounded to 138
 5. RGB 92, 46, 138 is converted to the hex equivalent of #5c2e8a

+## Related colors

+In addition to generating tints and shades from a single base color, you can also add related palettes based on common color-wheel relationships.
+These palettes shift the hue while preserving the original saturation and lightness, which is well suited for most color systems.

+### Complementary

+Adds one new palette using the hue directly opposite the base color (180° away).
+This produces the strongest contrast and is best when clear visual separation is needed.

+### Split complementary

+Adds two palettes using hues 30° on either side of the complementary color.
+This keeps contrast high while feeling more flexible and less extreme than a direct complementary pairing.

+### Analogous

+Adds two palettes using hues 30° on either side of the base color.
+These combinations are low-contrast and cohesive, making them well suited for subtle variation.

+### Triadic

+Adds two palettes evenly spaced at 120° intervals around the color wheel.
+This produces clearly distinct and energetic color relationships.

 ## Figma plugin